 Achievement in Progress

-In 2007, New Visions for Public Schools was invited by the NYC Department of Education to take on a new role as a Partnership Support Organization (PSO), providing instructional, leadership and operational support to a network of public schools in NYC.
-Drawing from the expertise gained in developing the New Century High Schools Initiative, we now work to bring the same level of improvement in student achievement to our PSO network.
+In 2007, New Visions for Public Schools was invited by the NYC Department of Education to take on a new role supporting a porfolio of schools across the city, providing instructional, leadership and operational support t.
+Drawing from the expertise gained in developing the New Century High Schools Initiative, we now work to bring the same level of improvement in student achievement to our schools.

 Today, posting steady improvement in attendance, grade-level promotion, exam scores and graduation rates, our schools are working tirelessly to prepare our students for college and career.